 So far, curriculum review committees around the world have existed.
-In addition to the need for general education or core courses, research can also examine students' sense of social and personal responsibility is measured to what extent the extent.
+In addition to the need for general education or core courses, research can also examine students' sense of social and personal responsibility is measured to what extentthe extent.
 This research will help them consider the contribution of certain subjects to student development.
 [4]

 The character formation in students demonstrates success in the learning process within the school.
 The success of the learning process in the school, influenced by many factors[5, 6], one of which is the good learning environment [7], the good learning environment is seen from comfort and conducive circumstances in the implementation of the learning process, making it easier for students to concentrate on following the learning process.
 By preparing a good environment for learning in school, it has a positive impact on the implementation of the learning process.
 The environment can be interpreted as everything that is outside the child [8-10], the environment covers climate, residence, customs, knowledge, education and nature.
 It can be said that the environment is everything that is visible and contained in life that is always developing.
-[11] mentions the environment, and social environment.
+[11] mentions the environment is divided into three parts, namely: external or physical environment, internal environment, and social environment.